 R-10 is currently assigned to Station #10 on Seay Rd. in Fayetteville.

 The Fayette County Department of Fire and Emergency Services has 5 advanced life support (ALS) medic units in service and 1 reserve medic unit on standby.
-All medic units are equipped as mobile intensive care units (MICU) with advanced cardiac monitoring and 12 lead transmission capabilities, a variety of medications, portable ventilation, and IV medication pumps to handle the most critical patients.
+All medic units are equipped with advanced cardiac monitoring and 12 lead transmission capabilities, and a variety of equipment to handle the most critical patients.
 The department prides itself on having nationally registered Emergency Medical Technicians and Paramedics along with Critical Care Paramedics on the medic units.
 The personnel who respond in the medic units are also cross trained as firefighters and respond to all types of medical, cardiac, trauma and fire calls in unincorporated Fayette County, Brooks, Woolsey, Tyrone and the City of Fayetteville.